xray-imaging/DMagic/docs/source/usage.rst

-                     Create a DM experiment manually for commissioning runs delete       Delete a DM experiment from Sojourner email        Send data-access email with Globus link to all users on the DM experiment daq-start    Monitor experiment directories and sync new files to Sojourner in real time daq-stop     Stop real-time directory monitoring and file sync for the current experiment upload       One-shot sync of all existing files to Sojourner (use when daq-start was not running) add-user     Add users to an existing DM experiment by badge number remove-user  Remove users from an existing DM experiment by badge number list-users   List all users with access to a DM experiment
+                     Create a DM experiment manually for commissioning runs delete       Delete a DM experiment from Sojourner email        Send data-access email with Globus link to all users on the DM experiment daq-start    Upload all existing files in the experiment directory and continue to sync new files as they arrive daq-stop     List experiments with active DAQs and stop the one you select daq-status   List all running DM DAQs for the current station upload       One-shot upload of all existing files to Sojourner (fallback for when daq-start was not running during data collection) add-user     Add users to an existing DM experiment by badge number remove-user  Remove users from an existing DM experiment by badge number list-users   List all users with access to a DM experiment